 Songwriting is easily one of the hardest things a person can do to be creative.
-Between lyrics, melodies and composition, there are many challenges that are presented to a songwriter.
-While it is truly a daunting task, it doesn’t have to be so difficult if you don’t want it to be.
+Between lyrics, melodies, and composition, many challenges are presented to a songwriter.
+While it is truly a daunting task, it doesn’t have to be difficult if you don’t want it to be.
 Consider these 8 tips for better songwriting and improve your songwriting abilities instantly.

 Stop Overthinking / Let it Flow